Accepting Evolution Is More Important Than Understanding It

 Christianity and Islam are facing similar struggles today, trying to understand evolution and the implications it may have in their relationship to God: “Who are we if we evolved?”
 And this is no small question to answer.

-Reconciling these is difficult because the beliefs being taught by religion is based on the accepted science of the day.
-There was no reason to reject geocentricism before Capernicus, and doctrine reflected the certainty of the Truth of Heliocentrism.
+Reconciling these is difficult because the beliefs being taught by religion is based on what was generally accepted – the known science – of the day.
+There was no reason to reject geocentricism before Capernicus, and so doctrine reflected the certainty of the Truth of Heliocentrism.
 When that Truth was questioned, the bedrock of their faith was questioned.

-The mistake they made was in tying their religion to their current understanding of science, a doomed relationship when our understanding of science is only limited by time, technology, and invention.
+Today, few Priests, Pastors, Ministers, Bishops, and Imams teach that mankind’s relationship to God is based on geocentricism, but this question, and the others that we have, are no less important.
 While I cannot speak for all, and certainly not for God, perhaps I can help answer some of these questions.

 It means that God is a scientist.
 It means that He operates through laws that He set down eons ago.
 It means that He created a Universe that managed to get everything right in order to create humanity – which demonstrates far more skill than someone who could just snap their fingers and bring someone into existence.
 And it means that studying science can only teach you more about God.